mca-ajce2019/SDLAB2019/README.md

 Dear Students,
 Use this repository for your SD lab experiments and get enough confidence on version control system.
-Wish you all a fundastic lab sessions.
+Wish you all a funtastic lab sessions.